E-commerce

 In Greece, 65–80% of carts are abandoned.

-Not because the user doesn't want the product — but because something interrupted the flow.
+Not because the user doesn't want the product.
+Something interrupted the flow.

 A proper recovery sequence wins them back.